 Biography

 Season 2025/26 will see further debuts a.o.
-Handel’s Messiah with the Philharmonie Zuid and the Stavanger Symphonie as well as Bach’s St Matthew Passion with the Residentie Orkest, all under the baton of Peter Dijkstra.
-Hugo will return to Cadogan Hall with the Mozartists performing highlights from operas written in 1775 by Mozart, Haydn and J.C.
+Handel’s Messiah with the Philharmonie Zuid and the Stavanger Symphony as well as Bach’s St Matthew Passion with the Residentie Orkest, all under the baton of Peter Dijkstra, and von Weber´s Jubelmesse in G major with the Dutch Radio Filharmonisch Orkest under Dima Slobodeniouk.
+He will return to Cadogan Hall with the Mozartists performing highlights from operas written in 1775 by Mozart, Haydn and J.C.
 Bach, and appear with the Orchestra of the Age of Enlightenment singing Bach’s cantata Wo soll ich fliehen hin at King’s Place.
-On the recital stage and with pianist Mark Rogers, Brady will return to the Oxford International Song Festival with an Irish-inspired program and to Wigmore Hall to join the Samling Institute for a showcase song recital.
-At the end of the season, Hugo Brady returns to the Festival d’Aix-en-Provence for an opera world premiere.
+On the recital stage, Hugo continues his collaboration with Mark Rogers, returning to the Oxford International Song Festival with an Irish-themed program and to Wigmore Hall as part of a Samling Institute’s showcase recital.
+The season will end with his return to Festival d’Aix-en-Provence for an opera world premiere.

-Hugo Brady began singing aged eight, as a member of the Royal Opera House’s Youth Opera Company, singing in the children’s choruses of operatic favourites such as La Bohème and Carmen.
-Before joining the RCM, Brady studied at the Center for Young Musicians, winning first prize at both the New Talent British International Youth Music Competition and the Louis Watt Memorial Competition during his time there.
+He began singing at age eight with the Royal Opera House’s Youth Opera Company, performing in operatic favorites such as La Bohème and Carmen.
+Before joining the RCM, he trained at the Centre for Young Musicians, where he won first prizes in both the New Talent British International Youth Music Competition and the Louis Watt Memorial Competition.

-Hugo Brady is winner of the 2022 Junior Kathleen Ferrier Competition and was most recently awarded the Prix de l’Académie de la ville de Ciboure at the Festival Ravel in Saint-Jean-de-Luz.
+Hugo is the 2022 Junior Kathleen Ferrier Award winner and most recently received the Prix de l’Académie de la ville de Ciboure at the Festival Ravel in Saint-Jean-de-Luz.

 ANY PUBLIC USE OF THE ABOVE TEXT IS NOT PERMITTED WITHOUT SPECIFIC AUTHORIZATION OF SOREK ARTISTS MANAGEMENT.